ed-it/toolkit/README.md

 Once up and running you can go to [http://localhost:12342/hubs](http://localhost:12342/hubs) and click "Manage Hubs".
 It will find all available hubs in the network.
 Select the one you want to use for the client.
 Next go to [http://localhost:12342/settings](http://localhost:12342/settings) and enter the username associated with your hub (docs on this soon!).

-> *You should set this up before you start the game*

 You also need to enter the location of you Elite: Dangerous logs.
 On Windows this is usually `C:\Users\[username]\Documents\Save Games\Frontier Developments\Elite Dangerous`.